Rashmina2000/Xylophone_flutter-app/README.md

 <img src="https://github.com/Rashmina2000/Xylophone_flutter-app/assets/131146632/6743c432-f65d-40ca-bb7a-a74f05c66b4e" width="250"><br>

-Xylophone is a simple yet engaging Flutter applications that simulates a xylophone with 7 keys, each playing a different musical note when tapped.
+Xylophone is a simple yet engaging Flutter application for kids that simulates a xylophone with 7 keys, each playing a different musical note when tapped.
 <br><br>

 ## Built With